 A PDSA cycle is the basic method of inquiry in improvement research.
 It’s a pragmatic scientific method for iterative testing of changes in complex systems.
 Each cycle (Plan-Do-Study-Act) is a mini-experiment in which observed outcomes are compared to predictions.
 Discrepancies between predictions and observed outcomes become a source of learning.

-To Study a PDSA, study from within an In Progress PDSA, or select Find PSDAs at the top of the NILS homepage screen.
+To Study a PDSA, study from within an In Progress PDSA displayed on the Homepage, or select Find PSDAs from the menu bar to locate your desired PDSA.

 Select the PDSA you would like to Study.
 You may filter by driver, status, group, tester, and date.